codesyntax/CodeSkel/README.rst

   ZopeSkel provided plone3_theme but without the resource directories for CSS and images because our designers prefer to work with skin-based folders and urls without ++ :)

+bootstrap_template
+  A template based on ploneteheme.bootstrap, that provides a Twitter Bootstrap based template for Plone.

 dexterity_cs
   A dexterity based package template based on the ZopeSkel provided one but some additions based on archeytype template from ZopeSkel